gl-inet/docs4.x/docs/tutorials/tailscale.md

 If this option is enabled, the resources on the WAN side of the device will be allowed to be accessed via the Tailscale virtual network.

-For example, as shown below, if this function is enabled, you can access GL-AXT1800 by its IP(`192.168.29.1`) on `leo-phone`, because GL-AX1800 is connected to the WAN port of GL-MT2500, which is the upper layer device of GL-MT2500.
+For example, as shown below, if this function is enabled, you can access `GL-AXT1800` by its IP(`192.168.29.1`) from `leo-phone`, because `GL-AX1800` is connected to the WAN port of `GL-MT2500`, which is the upper layer device of `GL-MT2500`.

 ![tailscale, remote access wan topology](https://static.gl-inet.com/docs/en/4/tutorials/tailscale/tailscale_access_wan_topology.png){class="glboxshadow"}